bennycornelissen/k3d-rancher-setup/README.md

 # K3D Rancher Setup

 ## What is this?
 This repo contains a basic structure to allow you to easily roll K3D setups, with or without Rancher.
+This setup is heavily inspired by work from [Jason Yee](https://github.com/jwsy), but modified for my own needs.

 ## What do I need?
 First, you need a few tools installed.
 You can do that any way you like, but I prefer to use [Homebrew](https://brew.sh) on my Mac.
 Install the following: